FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

 ### Naming raw data files

+In order for the pipeline to understand your experiment and what data is in each file, you have to name your raw data files a certain way that the computer will recognize.

 Rename your raw FASTQ files so that each file name has these 5 things (in order and separated by underscores):
 <img src="img/filename_example.png" width="60%" height="60%">
    1. **Targeted location/protein** (can't contain an underscore)
-      * For an APEX-seq experiment, subcellular location where APEX is targeted and/or which protein the enzyme is fused to
+      * For an APEX-seq experiment, the subcellular location where APEX is targeted and/or which protein the enzyme is fused to
    2. **Experimental condition** (can't contain an underscore)
       * Could be a time limit, cell type, antibiotic treatment, etc., or "basal" for no condition